← All InsightsAI Adoption

 Only 31% of organizations have implemented AI in benefits administration — a sector drowning in regulatory complexity and cost pressure, where AI would obviously help.
 The barrier isn't access to tools.
 The barrier is that implementing AI in a regulated environment requires governance infrastructure that most organizations haven't built.

-This is why Eikon's BOSGov product exists — it's [the governance layer we built](/blog/governance-layer-nobody-wanted-to-talk-about) because nobody else was building it.
-It's a governed AI framework designed specifically for environments where "the AI said so" isn't a sufficient audit trail.
-But even if you're not using that product, the underlying principle matters: governed AI means AI that operates within documented boundaries, with human oversight built into the process architecture, not bolted on afterward.
+This is why Eikon's BOSGov product exists — it's the governance layer we built because nobody else was building it.
+A governed AI framework designed specifically for environments where "the AI said so" isn't a sufficient audit trail.

 The difference between AI that scales and AI that stalls is almost always governance.
 Not the governance deck that lives in a SharePoint folder.
-Actual operational constraints: what the AI can do, what it can't, who checks the work, and what happens when something goes wrong.
+Actual operational constraints.

 Organizations that have scaled AI — that 23% — typically figured this out through friction and failure before they got it right.
 The smarter path is to build the governance layer first, before you have a production incident that forces the question.